 A study from the Public Library of Science (PLOS) observed how cats behave when left for a brief 30 minutes vs. several hours.
 The cats left alone longer reacted by purring and stretching more when reunited with their owners.
 According to the study, this affectionate behavior suggests that your cat is happy when you return home.

 Have you noticed a change in your cat’s attitude or demeanor?
-Maybe she’s not as nice as she used to be, or maybe she’s developed clingy behaviors and a crying habit.
+Maybe they’re not as nice as they used to be, or maybe they’ve developed clingy behaviors and a crying habit.
 Some people attribute these negative reactions to feline separation anxiety.

 Of course, becoming a hermit in your own home is not an option.
 You’ll need to help your cat learn ways to cope with being alone.
 Here are a few suggestions.

-1. Toys, Toys, Toys.
 Leave out plenty of interactive toys, scratching posts, and puzzle feeders for your cat.
-It’s also a good idea to enrich his environment with cat trees and perches positioned so that he can pass the hours by bird-watching.
+It’s also a good idea to enrich their environment with cat trees and perches positioned so that they can pass the hours by bird-watching.

-2. Creature Comforts.
-Before you leave, fill your cat’s food dish, refresh his water, and clean out his litter box.
+Before you leave, fill your cat’s food dish, refresh his water, and clean out their litter box.
 These little things will make your cat more comfortable and content to be alone for a longer period.

 Cats are certainly a mystery.
 We can’t get inside their adorable feline heads, and we’ll never know exactly how they experience the world.
 But in the end, that’s one of the things we love about them.